buffeinstein/PageRank-Explanation-And-Implementation/README.md

             indices = new_indices
 ```

 Yay!
 We've stored the nodes in `self._url_dict`, have the edges of our graph in `indices`, and the in-link number in 'target_counts`.
-Now, we can start computing the transition matrix.
+Now, we can start computing the transition matrix
 ```
         # compute the values that correspond to the indices variable
         logging.debug('computing values')